Engaging with LDAC

 What kind of legislative proposals should be referred to LDAC?

-Signficant or complicated legislative proposals should be referred to LDAC for consultation.
+A legislative proposal should definitely be referred to LDAC if the proposal:

-Legislative proposals that are not referred to LDAC before introduction may be reviewed by LDAC's External Subcommittee.
-In appropriate cases, the External Subcommittee may make submissions to select committees.
+Legislative proposals that are not referred to LDAC before introduction may be reviewed by LDAC when a Bill is introduced.
+In appropriate cases, LDAC may make a submission to the relevant select committee.

 When should agencies engage with LDAC?